rma.glmm.Rd

 package.
 One can also set control=list(hesspack="pracma")

-in which case the hessian
+in which case the pracma::hessian

-package is used instead for approximating the Hessian.
+functions from the respective packages are used instead for approximating the Hessian.
 When \(\tau^2\) is estimated to be smaller than \(10^{-4}\), then \(\tau^2\) is effectively treated as zero for computing the standard errors (which helps to avoid numerical problems in approximating the Hessian).
 This cutoff can be adjusted via the tau2tol

 control argument (e.g., control=list(tau2tol=0)